Financial help for Aboriginal or Torres Strait Islander students or Australian Apprentices.

 Eligibility & payment rates

-ABSTUDY can help with your costs for:
+ABSTUDY can help with your study costs and housing if you need to travel to study.

 There are 7 awards that describe eligibility for the different payments and allowances available under ABSTUDY.